Aidoku/Website/content/help/guides/getting-started.md

 Once have a source installed, you can find and add manga to your library.

-Start by pressing on your desired source.
+Start by opening your desired source in the **Browse** tab.
 If the source supports listings, you can sort the manga list by using the listing dropdown menu.
 In addition, there will be a search bar at the top if the source supports searching by title.

 When you find your desired manga, open it and tap on the bookmark icon.
 Alternatively, you can long press on the manga and select **Add to Library**.
 Once added to your library, the manga should appear in the **Library** tab.